-Undergraduate Affairs Approval: 12/8/14 Revised: 10/2015, 1/30/2017
+Undergraduate Affairs Approval: 12/8/14

+Revised: 10/2015, 1/30/2017; 9/20/2022 (fee removed)

 Editorial Changes: 1/3/2017

 PRIOR LEARNING AND TRANSFER CREDIT

 Second degree students receive 60 credits based on their previous degree, which meets the University general education requirements.
 All prerequisite courses (e.g. Anatomy) must be completed by Spring semester prior to Fall admission.
 All nursing courses are required to be completed at the campus of admission.
 Transfer nursing courses taken prior to admission or after admission to Penn State are not accepted to meet Second Degree program requirements